mahfooz-code/hive-tutorial/setup/local-setup/local-setup.md

 	$mysql -u root --password="mypassword" -e "GRANT ALL PRIVILEGES ON metastore.* TO 'hive'@'localhost' IDENTIFIED BY 'mypassword'; FLUSH PRIVILEGES;"

 	schematool -dbType mysql -initSchema

+**9)	Since Hive runs on Hadoop, first start the hdfs and yarn services, then the metastore and hiveserver2 services:**

+	start-dfs.sh

+	start-yarn.sh

+	hive --service metastore 1>> /tmp/meta.log 2>> /tmp/meta.log &

+	hive --service hiveserver2 1>> /tmp/hs2.log 2>> /tmp/hs2.log &

+**10)	Connect Hive with either the hive or beeline command to verify that the installation is successful:**

+	hive

+	beeline -u "jdbc:hive2://localhost:10000"